Tax Return

 DAC7 (EU-wide Directive)

-- Your identification data (including Taxpayer Identification Number, address, birthday, and if applicable, Commercial Registration Number)
+- Identification data of the host (including Taxpayer Identification Number, address, date of birth, and a company's Commercial Registration Number)

-- Identification data of each property (including complete address)
+- Identification data of the property (including complete address)

 - Total number of days booked per property